 — Major League Soccer (@MLS) April 5, 2026

 Coach Javier Mascherano brought on veteran striker Luis Suárez in the 73rd minute.
-The Uruguayan made an immediate impact, scoring the equalizer eight minutes later.
+The Uruguayan made an immediate impact, scoring the equalizer eight minutes later — a reminder that, even in a spotlight moment built around Messi, Inter Miami’s experienced core continues to change matches from the bench.